Leek, Staffordshire: History

 Leek (Lee, Leike, Leeke) formed part of the great estates of Ælfgar, Earl of Mercia; it escheated to William the Conqueror who held it at the time of the Domesday Survey.
 Later it passed to the earls Palatine of Chester, remaining in their hands until Ralph de Blundevill, earl of Chester, gave it to the abbey of Dieulacresse, which continued to hold it until its dissolution.
 The same earl in a charter which he gave to the town (temp.
 John) calls it a borough and grants to his free burgesses various privileges, including freedom from toll throughout Cheshire.
 These privileges were confirmed by Richard, abbot of Dieulacresse, but the town received no royal charter and failed to establish its burghal position.
 The Wednesday market which is still held dates from a grant of John to the earl of Chester: in the 17th century it was very considerable.
 A fair, also granted by John, beginning on the third day before the Translation of Edward the Confessor is still held.
 The silk manufacture which can be traced to the latter part of the 17th century is thought to have been aided by the settlement in Leek of some Huguenots after the revocation of the Edict of Nantes.
 In the 17th and 18th centuries the town was famous for its ale.
 Prince Charles Edward Stuart passed through Leek on his march to Derby (1745) and again on his return journey to Scotland.
-A story in connexion with the Civil Wars is told to explain the expression "Now thus" occurring on the tombstone of a citizen, who by this meaningless answer to all questions sought escape on the plea of insanity.
+A story in connection with the Civil Wars is told to explain the expression "Now thus" occurring on the tombstone of a citizen, who by this meaningless answer to all questions sought escape on the plea of insanity.